-At some point, everybody needs a pickup truck.
-It might be once, or it might be daily, but sooner or later you're going to wish you had a vehicle that can tow, that can haul, and that has an open cargo bed to accommodate large and bulky items.
-Whether for work or for play, trucks are downright handy, simplifying complex tasks and making your life easier.
+Sooner or later, everyone needs a pickup.
+It might be once, or it might be daily, but eventually you'll find yourself wishing for a vehicle that can tow, haul, and accommodate large items like furniture, appliances and yard materials.
+Or maybe you just want something that can climb to the top of a mountain peak for an unforgettable view.
+Whether for work or play, trucks are downright handy, simplifying complex tasks and making your life easier.

-If you've decided a truck is in your future, the next step is to determine what you need.
-Pickups range from basic work trucks that seat no more than three people to luxurious five-passenger heavy-duty models that cost nearly $100,000 with every option box checked.
-Between these extremes, a vast range of truck sizes, cab configurations, trim packages and powertrains exist to serve almost any purpose and satisfy almost any desire.
+If you've decided a truck is in your future, the next step is determining what you need.
+Pickups range from basic work trucks that seat just two or three passengers to luxurious five-passenger heavy-duty models that cost nearly $100,000 and include every option.
+Between these extremes is a vast range of sizes, cab configurations, trim packages and powertrains to serve nearly any purpose.

-Before picking a pickup, though, it is critical to understand how you'll use a truck and to know what features and attributes are most important to you.
-The right truck will tackle any task you require, while the wrong one will result in distress and dissatisfaction.
-With this Trucks Buying guide, we're here to help make sure you find one that you can love rather than settle for one that you're likely to loathe.
+Before choosing a pickup, it's essential to understand how you'll use it and what features are most important to you.
+The right truck will tackle any task you require, while the wrong one can result in dissatisfaction.
+With our Edmunds Truck Buying Guide, we're here to help make sure you find one that you can love, rather than settle for one that you might regret.

-Edmunds classifies pickups in compact, midsize, full-size light-duty and full-size heavy-duty sizes.
+Edmunds classifies pickups in small, midsize, large and heavy-duty segments.
 Knowing what you need and what you want in a truck is important if you expect to get the right tool for the job and not pay for more capability than you'll use.

 Truck manufacturers often have different names for them, but the three main cab designs are regular cab, extended cab and crew cab.
 Regular-cab trucks have two doors, seat two or three people, and offer a small amount of in-cab storage.